A customer is someone who uses the advice or services of a professional or organization.

 Customer experience strategy refers to the activities that an organization puts in place in order to deliver a positive and meaningful experience across those interactions.

-The approach you take to customer experience should be holistic and start from the moment a potential customer engages with your business.
+The approach you take to customer experience (ultimate guide here) should be holistic and start from the moment a potential customer engages with your business.

 Having an effective strategy is an essential part of the business because it is the thing that may differentiate you from your competitors and encourage customers to choose you.
 Furthermore, if your customers are satisfied, they are going to keep coming back to you.